-- 1. Develop and present an annual budget and performance plan that clearly presents how the organization will accomplish government-wide management priorities, agency-wide goals, and organizational goals. - 2.
-Provide greater public access to Review Commission activities, information, and decisions, including education and outreach for LEP individuals and posting procedural decisions and non-dispositive orders on the Review Commission's website. - 3.
-Create a culture that incorporates core values and provides a work environment that encourages diversity and workplace policies and programs that enable employees to excel, including special emphasis programs (e.g., People with Disabilities, Federal Women's Program, Hispanic Employment Program), telework policies, family-friendly policies, and wellness programs. - 4.
-Enhance employee development and learning opportunities by devoting available budgetary resources to staff training. - 5.
-Develop and implement recruitment strategies to ensure a highly qualified and diverse workforce. - 6.
-Streamline IT operations, simplify day-to-day management and maintenance, and create a more stable operating environment by eliminating duplication, investing in standardized platforms, realizing cloud first opportunities, and minimizing storage and application sprawl and locally housed servers. - 7.
-Improve network/communications performance to ensure commission personnel have seamless access to systems necessary to perform their work in a timely fashion. - 8.
-Maintain an information security and privacy management program through acceptance and deployment of appropriate federally mandated guidelines and enforcing active policies.
-Ensure annual FISMA audits are performed and consider having an external Inspector General (IG) (OSHRC does not have an IG) supplement the external independent audit.
+- 1. Develop and present an annual budget and performance plan that clearly presents how the organization will accomplish government-wide management priorities, agency-wide goals, and organizational goals; - 2.
+Provide greater public access to Review Commission activities, information, and decisions, including education and outreach for LEP individuals and posting procedural decisions and non-dispositive orders on the Review Commission's website; - 3.
+Create a culture that incorporates core values and provides a work environment that encourages diversity and workplace policies and programs that enable employees to excel, including special emphasis programs (e.g., People with Disabilities, Federal Women's Program, Hispanic Employment Program), telework policies, family-friendly policies, and wellness programs; - 4.
+Enhance employee development and learning opportunities by devoting available budgetary resources to staff training; - 5.
+Develop and implement recruitment strategies to ensure a highly qualified and diverse workforce; - 6.
+Streamline IT operations, simplify day-to-day management and maintenance, and create a more stable operating environment by eliminating duplication, investing in standardized platforms, realizing cloud first opportunities, and minimizing storage and application sprawl and locally housed servers; - 7.
+Improve network/communications performance to ensure Commission personnel have seamless access to systems necessary to perform their work in a timely fashion; and

+8. Maintain an information security and privacy management program through acceptance and deployment of appropriate federally mandated guidelines and enforce active policies.
+Ensure annual FISMA audits are performed.